liberala425/JS_ES2015/README.md

 3. Difference between let and const:
    -  let can be reassigned but const cannot
 4. Hoisting:
    It moves the delclaration of the variables/functions/classes at the beginning of the code then execuate the initialization afterwards.
+It's applied to var variable but not let and const.